Encumbrances In Real Estate: What They Are And How They Affect Property Ownership

 - An easement could give another person the right to access or make changes to your property.

 Legally, homeowners are required to let potential buyers know about any encumbrances on the property.
-But it’s still a good idea to do your own research so you can go into the sale well-informed.
+However, it’s still a good idea to do your own research so you can go into the sale well-informed.

 What Are The Most Common Types Of Encumbrances?

 One of the most challenging aspects of encumbrances is that there are so many different types that can be placed on a property.
 Different types of encumbrances will have different implications for homeowners and prospective homeowners.